EOEPCA/deployment-guide/docs/building-blocks/openeo-argo.md

 ### 6. Configure Authentication

-A Keycloak client is required so the OpenEO API can validate tokens issued by your IAM deployment. `configure-openeo-argo.sh` already rendered `generated-iam.yaml` (a Crossplane `Client` CRD, plus a `ClientDefaultScopes` override) - this requires [Crossplane](./iam/main-iam.md) with its Keycloak provider installed and configured.
+A Keycloak client is required so the OpenEO API can validate tokens issued by your IAM deployment. `configure-openeo-argo.sh` already rendered `generated-iam.yaml` (a Crossplane `Client` CRD, a `ClientDefaultScopes` override, and two `ClientScope` resources) - this requires [Crossplane](./iam/main-iam.md) with its Keycloak provider installed and configured.

 ```bash
 kubectl apply -f generated-iam.yaml